-- 1. Fees for the provision of statutory audits to public-interest entities shall not be contingent fees. - For the purposes of the first subparagraph, contingent fees means fees for audit engagements calculated on a predetermined basis relating to the outcome or result of a transaction or the result of the work performed.
-Fees shall not be regarded as being contingent if a court or a competent authority has established them. - When the statutory auditor or audit firm provides to the audited entity services other than the ones referred to in Article 10(1), the fees for such services shall be limited to no more than 70% of the fees paid in any three year period by the audited entity for the statutory audit.
-For the purposes of the limits specified in the first subparagraph, services related to audit work imposed by national and Union legislation shall be excluded. - 3.
-When the total fees received from a public-interest entity subject to the statutory audit represent either more than 20% or, for three consecutive years, more than 15% of the of the total annual fees received by the statutory auditor or audit firm carrying out the statutory audit, such auditor or firm shall disclose to the audit committee the fact that the total of such fees represents more than 20% or 15%, as appropriate, of the total fees received by the firm and the discussions referred to in [...]
-Article 22d(4)(c) of the Directive 2006/43/EC shall be undertaken.
+- 1. Fees for the provision of statutory audits to public-interest entities shall not be contingent fees. - Without prejudice of Article 25 of the Directive, for the purposes of the first subparagraph, contingent fees means fees for audit engagements calculated on a predetermined basis relating to the outcome or result of a transaction or the result of the work performed.
+Fees shall not be regarded as being contingent if a court or a competent authority has established them. - 2.
+When the statutory auditor or audit firm provides to the audited entity services other than the ones referred to in Article 10(1), the fees for such services shall be limited to no more than 70% of the fees paid in [...] average for three consecutive years by the audited entity for the statutory audit. - For the purposes of the limits specified in the first subparagraph, services related to audit work imposed by national and Union legislation shall be excluded. - The said percentage should be applied to the average of annual revenue generated from statutory audit of audited public interest entity during three consecutive years. - 3.
+When the total fees received from a public-interest entity subject to the statutory audit represent [...] for three consecutive years [...] more than 15% of the of the total annual fees received by the statutory auditor or audit firm carrying out the statutory audit, such auditor or firm shall disclose that fact to the audit committee [...] and discuss with the audit committee the threats to their independence and the safeguards applied to mitigate those threats.
 The audit committee shall consider whether the audit engagement shall be subject to a quality control review by another statutory auditor or audit firm prior to the issuance of the audit report.
+The audit committee [...] shall decide on the basis of objective grounds [...] whether the statutory auditor or audit firm of such entity may continue to carry out the statutory audit for an additional period which in any case shall not be longer than two years.